Employees, Users and Access

 Box Office Tab

-The Box Office tab sets an employees sales management and report processes access.
+The Box Office tab sets an employees sales management, default merchant, sales source and other processing options.

 Parts of the Box Office Tab